A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: Preliminaries

 \begin{proposition}[Corollary 2.13 \cite{Ben3}] Suppose that a discrete subgroup $\Gamma$ of $\SLn$ {\rm (}resp. $\PGL(n, \bR)${\rm ),} $n \geq 2$, acts on a properly convex $(n-1)$-dimensional open domain $\Omega$ in $\SI^{n-1}$ {\rm (}resp, $\bR P^{n-1}${\rm )} so that $\Omega/\Gamma$ is compact.
 Then the following statements are equivalent. \begin{itemize} \item Every subgroup of finite index of $\Gamma$ has a finite center. \item Every subgroup of finite index of $\Gamma$ has a trivial center. \item Every subgroup of finite index of $\Gamma$ is irreducible in $\SLn$ {\rm (}resp. in $\PGL(n, \bR)${\rm ).} That is, $\Gamma$ is strongly irreducible. \item The Zariski closure of $\Gamma$ is semisimple. \item $\Gamma$ does not contain an infinite nilpotent normal subgroup. \item $\Gamma$ does not contain an infinite abelian normal subgroup. \end{itemize} \end{proposition} \begin{proof} Corollary 2.13 of \cite{Ben3} considers $\PGL(n, \bR)$ and $\bR P^{n-1}$.
 However, the version for $\SI^{n-1}$ follows from this since we can always lift a properly convex domain in $\bR P^{n-1}$ to one $\Omega$ in $\SI^{n-1}$ and the group to one in $\SLn$ acting on $\Omega$. \end{proof}

 The group with properties above is said to be the group with a {\em trivial virtual center}.

 \begin{theorem}[Theorem 1.1 of \cite{Ben3}] Let $n-1 \geq 1$.
 Suppose that a virtual-center-free discrete subgroup $\Gamma$ of $\SLn$ {\rm (}resp. $\PGL(n, \bR)${\rm )} acts on a strongly tame, properly convex $(n-1)$-dimensional open domain $\Omega \subset \SI^{n-1}$ so that $\Omega/\Gamma$ is compact.
-Then every representation of a component of $\Hom(\Gamma, \SLn)$ {\rm (}resp. $\Hom(\Gamma, \PGL(n, \bR))${\rm ) } containing the inclusion representation also acts on a properly convex $(n-1)$-dimensional open domain cocompactly. \end{theorem} (When $\Gamma$ is a hyperbolic group and $n=3$, Inkang Kim \cite{ink} proved this simultaneously.)
+Then every representation of a component of $\Hom(\Gamma, \SLn)$ {\rm (}resp. $\Hom(\Gamma, \PGL(n, \bR))${\rm ) } containing the inclusion representation also acts on a properly convex $(n-1)$-dimensional open domain cocompactly. \end{theorem} ({When $\Gamma$ is a discrete group of hyperbolic isometries} and $n=3$, Inkang Kim \cite{ink} proved this simultaneously.)

 We call the group such as above theorem a {\em vcf-group}.
 By above Proposition \ref{prop-Benoist}, we see that every representation of the group acts irreducibly.